apache/tvm-rfcs/rfcs/xxxx-collage.md

 - **Are you deprecating `FuseOps`?** No. `FuseOps` will be run along with all the other Relay passes on the TVM partitions (ie all Relay expressions not partitioned onto a BYOC backend).
-- **Are you deprecating the BYOC `partition_for_<toolchain>` methods?** No. Collage does not yet have a way to handle any global passes invoked before partitioning in those functions.
+- **Are you deprecating the BYOC `partition_for_<toolchain>` functions?** No. Collage does not yet have a way to handle any global passes invoked before partitioning in those functions.
+Those functions are still the best approach for users who cannot tolerate long search/tuning times.
 - **Can I use Collage for optimizing layout?
 Device placement?
 Quantization strategy?** No. Collage only explores partitionings, and cannot currently explore rewrites.
 Though Collage could allow sub-graphs to be rewritten as part of a partitioning choice (eg to insert `device_copy` nodes on inputs and outputs), there's little utility to